 He adds: "I've also seen patients with all sorts of other problems from using these devices to remove wax, ranging from ear infections caused by small cuts in the ear canal skin to perforated tympanic membranes (ruptured ear drums) and worse."

-Recommendation: Never put anything into your ear canal that's sharper than your elbow.
+The Remedy Rx: Never put anything into your ear canal that's sharper than your elbow.
 "I generally recommend against my patients sticking objects in their ears because of these and other potential complications," says Glicksman.
 To safely clean your ears, realize that ear wax is designed to flow out naturally.
 Just wash your ears with soap and water in the shower, when you're shampooing.
 If you have impacted wax, see a medical professional to have it removed.

 You're Smoking, Or Otherwise Raising Your Diabetes Risk